Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/api-node.md

     * **SOAP**: A SOAP API uses the Simple Object Access Protocol (SOAP), which is a messaging protocol for interchanging data in a decentralized and distributed environment.

 1. Configure the API request under **Request Definition**.
 Define the GET, PUT, POST, or DELETE service request, along with the API call and parameters to pass.
-To create a new request, click **+ Define Request**.
+To create a new request, click **Define Request**.

     <img src="../images/define-request.png" alt="Define Request" title="Define Request" style="border: 1px solid gray; zoom:50%;">